 So far this year the WSJ reports, that more than $17 billion has poured into funds that invest in TIPS, according to estimates from equity research firm Morningstar.
-That compares with estimated net cash inflows of almost $10 billion for 2008.
+That compares with estimated net cash inflows of almost $10 billion.
 Their popularity reflects worries that massive U.S. government spending will eventually lead to high inflation, which could erode the value of stocks and ordinary bonds.
 Indeed, many TIPS have been bid up to prices exceeding their face value.

 You can invest in TIPS in three primary ways – Directly or through Mutual or Exchange Traded funds.